billbuchanan/esecurity/unit02_symmetric/lab/README.md

 nonce, ciphertext).toString());
 ```

-If we use a key of “qwerty”, can you find the well-known fruits (in lower case) of the following ChaCha20 cipher streams:
+If we use a key of "qwerty", can you find the well-known fruits (in lower case) of the following ChaCha20 cipher streams:
 <pre>
 e47a2bfe646a
 ea783afc66